CharlesLgn/RestGo/RestGoBack/Api.md

  - POST :
    - __`localhost:8000/fun/data`__
      - RestGo Back version
-     - Json to send (some can be ommit) :
+     - Json to send (some can be omit) :
      ```JSON
      {
-       "url":string,                    //can't be ommit
+       "url":string,                    //can't be omit
        "content-type":string,           //if omit : Application/json
        "method":string,                 //if omit : GET
        "lang":string,                   //can be nothing